Enjoying our puzzle hints?

 Definition: a tedious task

-Why it's tricky: can also refer to a type of dance or a mechanical process
+Why it's tricky: can also refer to a type of dance or a coffee-making process

 Connections #1038 explained